yard

 grassUse Frost Dates To Time Lawn Projects

 Knowing this, you can back your big projects off your zip code frost date instead of guessing by month.
-Core aeration, dethatching, and heavy overseeding stress turf, so you want several weeks of solid root growth afterward.
+Core aeration timing, dethatching, and heavy overseeding all stress turf, so you want several weeks of solid root growth afterward.

 Heavy lawn work closer than two weeks to your local frost date can leave roots exposed going into winter.

-If you are following a full schedule like the year-round lawn calendar, plug your own frost dates into their month-by-month suggestions so timing fits your climate, not a generic list.
+If you are following a full schedule like the year-round lawn calendar, plug your own frost dates into the month-by-month suggestions so timing fits your climate, not a generic list.

 thermostatProtect Grass And Beds When Frost Arrives